 Spiritual or Truth-Seekers Axioms

 The word “Axiom” comes from the Greek axíōma, which means “something worthy,” it is also translated as “self-evident.”
-So, the following set of tools are beneficial.
+So, the following set of tools is beneficial.
 They alert us to issues with the argument’s construction or premises.
 They help us spot problems that affect what we understand as truth.
 For that reason, we review the list to keep them fresh in our minds.
 In this way, they help us spot issues with arguments attempting to deceive and distract us.

 The truth-seekers axioms are the starting point for your journey using logic.
 Don’t be afraid.
 Logic is good.
 The most powerful tools are easy to use.
 If you want to know the truth, these tools can help.